black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Regular-Expressions-by-Building-a-Spam-Filter/README.md

 Before you start creating additional regular expressions, you need to update your application to check more than one regular expression.

 Start by declaring a denyList variable.
 Assign it an array containing your helpRegex.

+# Step 12
+Remember that arrays have a .some() method.
+Use the .some() method to check if testing your msg on any of your denyList regular expressions returns true.

+Use regex as the parameter for the callback function, for clarity.